gfreivasc/crane/README.md

 }
 ```

+Also, even though KSP is expected to work alongside KAPT, unexpected behavior may arise if the sources are mixed.
+For example, calling the generated `Router` from a Dagger module broke compilation.
+The exact reason is yet unknown so refrain from using KSP with Dagger for now.
+Let me know if further unexpected errors are found.

 #### Wrapping up

 You will also need to make the same `Crane` instance available across your app, so that fragments can use that to navigate to other fragments.
 Ideally this should be handled by your project's dependency inversion solution, but a singleton accessor is planned.
 So you'll need: